open-voice-interoperability/website/site/content/crowd_funding/_index.md

-      The Open Voice Network is devoted to the development of technical standards and usage guidelines that will make voice worthy of user trust—open, standards based, interoperable, privacy minded, and data protected. <br></br> <blockquote> "Would you prefer to shape the future of voice or passively be shaped by it?
+      The Open Voice Network is devoted to the development of technical standards and usage guidelines that will make voice worthy of user trust—open, standards based, interoperable, privacy minded, and data protected. <br></br> <blockquote><cite> "Would you prefer to shape the future of voice or passively be shaped by it?
 If you prefer the former, the Open Voice Network is the place for you.
-Please join us." <br></br>Jon Stine, Executive Director of the Open Voice Network </blockquote>
+Please join us." <br></br>Jon Stine, Executive Director of the Open Voice Network </cite></blockquote>

       By choosing to participate in our crowdfunding efforts, you will have a significant impact on the future of voice through the broadening of our